TL;DR

 - Clear CTA

-You can create a custom checkout page like the one above with SeedProd.
-SeedProd comes with WooCommerce blocks like add to cart, checkout, shopping cart, products grid, and more.
+You can create a custom checkout page like this with SeedProd.
+It comes with WooCommerce blocks like add to cart, checkout, shopping cart, and products grid.

-This makes it easy to customize your WooCommerce checkout page for higher conversions.
+That makes it easy to build better landing pages and customize your WooCommerce checkout for higher conversions.

 27. Show Your Shipping Costs

-If you spend a lot of time optimizing your product landing pages but don’t show your shipping costs, you’re effectively throwing money away.
+If you optimize your product pages but hide your shipping costs, you’re throwing money away.

-Even if a customer is ready to buy, they’re also tallying their cart totals while they shop.
-So if they get to the checkout page and see a massive $10 shipping fee they weren’t aware of, they’ll probably run for the hills.
+Even a ready-to-buy customer is tallying their cart total as they shop.
+Surprise them with a $10 shipping fee at the checkout page and they’ll run for the hills.

-With this in mind, show your shipping costs clearly on your landing page, so shoppers know what costs to expect.
+So show your shipping costs clearly on your landing page, so shoppers know what to expect.

 28. Encourage Action with Urgency

-It’s easy to add countdown timers and limited-time deals to your landing page with SeedProd.
+It’s easy to add countdown timers and limited-time deals to your page with SeedProd.

 29. Show Value with Social Proof

-Another way to boost sales on your landing page is to show testimonials and reviews from real customers.
+Another way to boost sales is to show testimonials and reviews from real customers.

-People are much more likely to seek honest opinions from others than take a brand’s word for it.
-So, showing social proof like this can be just the push people need to take action.
+People trust honest opinions from others more than a brand’s word, so social proof can be the push they need to act.

-When using SeedProd to make your landing page, you can use the star rating block to show valuable social proof.
+With SeedProd, you can use the star rating block to display social proof on your page.

-It’s also a good idea to include a photo of the reviewer so users can relate to it more.
+It’s also a good idea to include a photo of the reviewer, so visitors can relate to it more.

 30. Demonstrate Credibility with Trust Badges

-Speaking of trust, another way to make your brand and landing page appear more trustworthy is to use trust badges.
-These are logos and symbols from other credible brands that users trust and recognize.
+Another way to make your brand and landing page feel more trustworthy is to use trust badges.
+These are logos and symbols from credible brands that people recognize.

 - SSL certificate logos